xyuan04/Zip-MarsLander/README.md

 Looking at the source files, you'll see an interface called `BurnStream`.
 It is how input into the game is handled.
+See how if there is an Interface for BurnStream, you can implement a few different ways of handling input to the vehicle.
 The first is a list of pre-calculated burns, which should allow the lander to land safely from a predetermined altitude.
 The second is the one used to play with a human player.
+Use this one to play the game and figure out the simulation.
-And, in the Hard Part below, you can write a new class, OnBoardComputer, that can act like a smart softwar sustem that mimics a human and lands the Starship all the time safely.
+And, in the Hard Part below, you can write a new class, OnBoardComputer, that can act like a smart software system that mimics a human and lands the Starship all the time safely.

 And this means that the "real game" which takes user input looks like this